greg-raven/grus/_posts/2018-09-14-please-do-not-sign-sb-822-into-law.md

 - Internet
 ---

-I am writing to urge you NOT to sign SB 822 into law.
+I am writing to urge you NOT to sign S.B.
+822 into law.
 It is not net neutrality.
 It is Fake Net Neutrality.

 Five things you need to know about Fake Net Neutrality: